RichGol/CCNA-Quick-Reference/README.md

 `CCNA_RefDoc.pdf`: The primary file, a searchable PDF that those pursuing CCNA certification or networking may find useful.

-`CCNA_RefDoc_BW.pdf`: A black/white version of CCNA_RefDoc.pdf for compatibility with black/white printing.
+`CCNA_RefDoc_BW.pdf`: A grayscale version of CCNA_RefDoc.pdf for compatibility with black/white printing.

 `CCNA_RefDoc.tex`: The LaTeX markup language "source code", which can be typeset by a TeX editor to create a searchable PDF.

-`images`: A folder containing all images that are typeset by LaTeX into the resulting PDF.
+`images`: A folder containing all images used by the project.